wborgeaud/ctf-writeups/GoogleCTF2019/drive-to-the-target/DriveToTheTarget.md

 I thought I had the solution right there: Just manually change the time of the request to, say, 1 hour later, and the server will think that I've made my 100 meters at 0.1km/h instead of 3600km/h.
 But that failed miserably...
 Apparently, the time also has an influence on the rest of the token.
 I'm thinking about a hash or HMAC for example, maybe linked with the coordinates.
 So I tried to research that and understand that mysterious token.

 But that's right about when my initial crappy script terminated... with the flag!
-It took around 1h30, but to my surpise it worked.
+It took around 90 minutes but to my surpise, it worked.
 The target seems to be in the center of London.

 There is probably a smarter way to solve this challenge, but my crappy 30 lines script did it, so... oh well.
 ```bash